Carnegie Mellon Ranking – Introduction

 Most notably, according to U.S. News, the national Carnegie Mellon Ranking is #22

 But, when talking about the Carnegie Mellon University ranking, it’s important to understand the significance of a college ranking in general.
 After all, different sources use different metrics to calculate the Carnegie Mellon ratings.
-For example, U.S. News will use different criteria to determine national college rankings then Niche.
-And logically, the Carnegie Mellon ranking in world lists will differ from national lists.
+For example, U.S. News will use different criteria to determine national college rankings than Niche.
+And, logically, the Carnegie Mellon ranking in world lists will differ from national lists.

 When talking about the Carnegie Mellon University ranking, it’s important to acknowledge that there are seemingly infinite college ranking lists out there.
 So, when using the Carnegie Mellon rankings as a determining factor in the college application and decision process, it’s good to know how they vary.